bmalbright/bmalbright/README.md

 - 📫 How to reach me: brian@ondeckconsulting.net

-- 😄 Pronouns: Oh Captain, My Captain
-- ⚡ Fun fact: If I'm not at my computer, I'm probably at the park walking Coli and Fiona.
+- ⚡ Fun fact: If I'm not at my computer, I'm probably at the park walking Fiona.